 While Rodan + Fields' Lash Boost touts fuller- and longer-looking lashes, the $155 price point certainly raises some eyebrows.
 But fear not, the Hairgenics Pronexa FantastiLash costs less than $30 and, like the R + F product, boasts peptides and plenty of conditioners.
 With a wand applicator rather than Lash Boost's brush, it also pulls double duty on the brows.
 Plus, it is hypoallergenic, derm-tested, and cruelty-free.

-2. The Best Radiant Defense Perfecting Liquid Alternative
+2. The Budget Radiant Defense Perfecting Liquid Alternative

-Rodan + Fields' Radiant Defense Perfecting Liquid is a tinted moisturizer with SPF 30, but so does Maybelline’s Dream Fresh BB Cream — and it costs less than $10 to boot.
+Rodan + Fields's Radiant Defense Perfecting Liquid is a tinted moisturizer with SPF 30, but so does Maybelline’s Dream Fresh BB Cream — and it costs less than $10 to boot.
 Like the R + F product, Maybelline's BB cream promises to help smooth skin and reduce redness while also offering light coverage.
-This product offers a dewy finish and while it only comes in five shades, the sheer formula promises to be flexible enough to work for those with light to deep skin tones.
+This product offers a dewy finish and the sheer formula promises to be flexible enough to work for those with light to deep skin tones.
 For those with oily skin, there's a salicylic acid BB cream option as well.

 If you’re looking for a comprehensive skin-care system, La Roche-Posay’s Effaclar acne three-step system stacks up quite nicely against the four-piece Rodan + Fields' Unblemish set.
 Both work to remove excess oil and impurities with the goal of reducing acne and preventing future breakouts.
 Both sets combine tried-and-true ingredients salicylic acid and benzoyl peroxide.
 However, La Roche-Posay offers bigger doses.
 The Rodan + Fields acne wash only contains 0.5% salicylic acid, while the cheaper option offers 2%; and when it comes to the benzoyl peroxide treatments, R + F offers 2.5% while LRP has 5.5%.
 However, this LRP set doesn't include sunscreen like the Rodan + Fields set, so you might want to buy one separately.